 Deborah E. Sellers, Ph.D., Director of Research and Evaluation for RCCP, is a sociologist with master’s level preparation in biostatistics.
 Debbie coordinates research and evaluation activities as well as data collection and reporting activities required in the implementation of TCI and CARE.
 She has expertise in program and research administration, research and evaluation design, the design and implementation of survey research, and the analysis of quantitative data as well as data collection and processing.
 Debbie has managed multi-year, multi-site, multi-component studies for 25 years and has published in journals such as the American Journal of Public Health, Preventive Medicine, Health Education and Behavior, Patient Education and Counseling, Social Science and Medicine, and Prevention Science.

 Charles Izzo, Ph.D., is a Senior Research Associate at the BCTR and a member of the research team in the RCCP.
-He studied Clinical and Community Psychology with a specialty in the design and evaluation of community-based services to improve family functioning.
-His work has focused on applying social science research and methods to improve the quality of human service programs, particularly those that target caregiving.
-He has published in journals such as Prevention Science, The American Journal of Community Psychology, and the Journal of Prevention and Intervention in the Community.
+His background is in Clinical and Community Psychology with a specialty in the design and evaluation of community-based services for children and families.
+His work has focused on applying social science research methods to measure and improve the quality of youth care services and on translating social and neuroscience research to better inform program design.
+He has conducted large-scale evaluations of the CARE program model, studies on youth's care experiences while living in group homes, and is now co-developing and evaluating an NIH Funded staff-development workshop for care providers.
+He has published in journals such as Prevention Science, Children and Family Services Review, The American Journal of Community Psychology, and the Journal of Prevention and Intervention in the Community.

 Kris Carlison (kmc16@cornell. edu): Handles financial, systems management, and administrative operations for the RCCP.
 She is responsible for New York State (NYS), National, International, and non-sponsored accounts; NYS and Federal proposal and budget creation (NYS, NIJ, DOE, SAMHSA (USDHHS), modification, and submission including reporting.
 She ensures reporting compliance to all funding sources, and provides supervision of support staff and oversight of positions’ responsibilities.
 Kris handles data systems and evaluation management for TCI and CARE.

-Eugene Saville, B.S. (eas20@cornell.edu): Handles administrative, contractual, and policy changes/issues for the project.
-He also plans for delivery of new training courses and creates online, in-service, and/or blended learning environments, activities and RCCP training course content, including revisions of current programs.
-Eugene provide general computer and RCCP database support and guidance to RCCP staff and faculty; and develops new interactive learning capacities and maintains the RCCP's web site.
-Eugene also provides program support for data management and instructional support.
+Eugene Saville, B.S. (eas20@cornell.edu): Handle administrative, contractual, and policy, and changes/issues for the project.
+Plan for delivery of new training courses.
+Create online, in-service, and/or blended learning environments, activities, and RCCP training course content, including revisions of current programs.
+Provide general computer and RCCP database support and guidance to RCCP staff and faculty; develop new interactive learning capacities.
+Provide program support for data management and instructional support.

 Holly Smith, A.A.S. (hs226@cornell.edu): Is responsible for TCI certifications, including conditionals, class grading, and test creation and modification (including STARS); certification renewals and expirations; NYS, national, and international quarterly reports, professional certification-sending letters and maintaining information; certification rules; and maintaining Agency Injury Reporting, an on-line reporting and notification system, when an injury has been reported.